Frequently Asked Questions

-- On the Admissions section of the page click on DOG DAYS Orientation.
-If you are a freshman you must first accept your admission to the university by clicking first on the Accep/Decline link in the same section.
+- On the Admissions section of the page click on Dog Days Orientation.
+If you are a freshman you must first accept your admission to the university by clicking first on the Accept/Decline link in the same section.

 A. Payments are to be made at the Cashier's Office in the Joyal Administration building.
 Students can use any of the following forms of payment: cash, money orders, personal checks and credit cards ( Visa not accepted online ).
 Payment options are outlined below:

 To pay online: a credit card or e-check is required.
-Students can log onto their student portal at mycsufresno.edu and submit a payment through your Student Center.
-Visa not accepted.
+Students can log onto their student portal at my.fresnostate.edu and submit a payment through your Student Center.